Our OpenAI Bill Went From $23 to $4,200 in 48 Hours — A Missing Stop Sequence Did It

 - Always set

 max_tokens.
-Never let an LLM API call have unlimited output length, especially in automated pipelines.
+Never let an LLM API call have unlimited output length in an automated pipeline.
 Calculate your maximum expected output and cap at 1.5x that. - Use

 response_format: json_objectfor structured output.
-It's not just a convenience — it's a safety mechanism.
-Unstructured JSON parsing from free-form LLM output is a reliability anti-pattern. - Verify your dead letter queue actually works.
-Send a test message that will always fail and confirm it reaches the DLQ.
+Unstructured JSON parsing from free-form LLM output is a reliability anti-pattern. - Verify your dead letter queue actually works by sending a test message that will always fail and confirming it reaches the DLQ.
 Do this after every infrastructure migration.
+We didn't.

 - Spend alerts lag by hours.
-Set them at 10% of your pain threshold, not at the threshold itself.
-A $50 alert would have fired Sunday morning when someone could still act.
+Set them at 10% of your pain threshold.
+A $50 alert would have fired Sunday morning when someone might still have been checking their phone.

 - LLM API cost is unbounded by default.
-Unlike compute costs that are capped by instance size, token costs scale linearly with runaway loops.
-Treat every LLM call as a potential infinite cost if your retry logic is broken.
+Compute costs are capped by instance size; token costs scale linearly with runaway loops.
+Every LLM call is a potential infinite cost if your retry logic is broken.